 EaglePicher Technologies is a leading manufacturer of battery systems for diverse industries like defense, aviation, space or medical.
 As they operate in highly regulated industries, keeping a clear and traceable software code change history is just as important as complying with hardware specifications and safety requirements.

-Kalen Brown, Associate Electrical and Computer Engineer, shared how they are using Commit Policy Plugin (by Midori) in managing source code changes in their Subversion repositories.
+Kalen Brown, Associate Electrical and Computer Engineer, shared how they are using Better Commit Policy (by Midori) in managing source code changes in their Subversion repositories.

 Tell us a bit about your role at EaglePicher!

 I started here out of college in the beginning of 2015 and essentially dove into the project I am in now.

 We are now working on a Lithium-Ion Iron Phosphate (LFP) commercial aircraft battery that uses a safer and more robust chemistry.
 The cells in this battery may be much safer than ordinary Lithium-Ion batteries, due to the Iron Phosphate mixture, but we still want to be as safe as possible so we have hardware and software working together to keep the battery happy.

 What triggered your need for a strictly controlled repository?